pprevide/Towers-of-Hanoi/README.md

 ## Usage

-To run this project, version 7 or higher of Java is required.  download the jar file located in the out directory of this repository and execute the jar file from the command line as follows:
+To run this project, version 7 or higher of Java is required.
+Download the [jar file](https://github.com/pprevide/towers-of-hanoi/tree/master/out/artifacts/Towers_jar) located in the out/artifacts directory of this repository and execute the jar file from the command line as follows:

 ```bash
 java --jar Towers.jar